CodingPat/E8BC/README.md

 # E8BC
-Educational 8 Bits Computer = building a complete computer for educational purposes, with software simulation Work based on following books : Malvino's ASAP computer (Digital computer electronics 2nd ed) and The elements of computing systems ( Noam Nissan, Shimon Shockhen)
+Educational 8 Bits Computer = building a complete computer for educational purposes, with software simulation.

+This project is based on following books : Malvino's ASAP computer (Digital computer electronics 2nd ed) and The elements of computing systems ( Noam Nissan, Shimon Shockhen)

-First part of the project is to build a microprocessor with Logisim.
+First step of the project is to build a microprocessor with Logisim.

-Next step will be to write in python : an assembler, compiler and elemntary operating system.
+Next steps will be to write in python : an assembler, compiler and elementary operating system.
 Those will run on a simulator of the microprocessor, also written in python.